nrv-framework/NRV/docs/scientific.rst

 .. image:: images/fmod.png

 The computation of the extracellular electric potential associated with electrical stimulation is handled by the extracellular_context-class.
-The analytical_stimulation-class and the FEM_stimulation-class are derived from the parent extracellular_context-class as illustrated in Fig. II.37 and detailed in the next two subsections.
+The analytical_stimulation-class and the FEM_stimulation-class are derived from the parent extracellular_context-class as illustrated in the figure above and detailed in the next two subsections.
 NRV provides the possibility of analytically estimate compound action potential (CAP) using recorder-objects.

 Electrical stimulation potential: computation mechanism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^